7 Health Benefits of Cantaloupe You Didn’t Know About (and a Word of Caution)

 Foods high in fiber such as cantaloupe are filling, says Mujamdar, and filling foods help us feel satisfied, control hunger, and aid with weight control.
 Cantaloupe is naturally low in calories (about 60 calories in one-quarter of a melon) and contains no fat or cholesterol.
 The sweetness of the cantaloupe, which contains 14 grams of sugar per serving, can help satisfy cravings for something sweet, especially after a meal.
 “The bright color of the food also helps us eat with our eyes and enjoy our food,” says Majumdar.
 But don’t stop at melon—start loading your plate with the most filling fruits and veggies.

 More than 75 percent of the nation’s cantaloupes are grown in California.
-While the tough-skinned fruits are known for being sweet and delicious on the inside, they are grown in direct contact with soil, which makes them prone to becoming contaminated with bacteria such as E.coli, listeria, and salmonella.
+While the tough-skinned fruits are known for being sweet and delicious on the inside, they are grown in direct contact with soil, which makes them prone to becoming contaminated with bacteria such as E. coli, listeria, and salmonella.
 When bacteria contaminates the rind of the melon, and it is not washed properly, the bacteria can be transferred to the melon flesh when it is cut open.
 It’s tough outer surface also makes it more difficult to wash, says Hultin.
 She recommends following food safety guidelines, like using a gentle veggie brush to wash the fruit thoroughly before cutting it open.
 “Cantaloupe is a food that can trigger foodborne illness if not properly handled,” says Majumdar.
 “Also, because the melon is high in water and low in acid, it is a breeding zone for bacteria.”
 Keep cut cantaloupe in the refrigerator and wash hands, knives, and cutting boards after cutting the outside of the melon, she says.
-If you’re a little vague on protecting yourself from food-borne illnesses, review these 10 food safety rules.
+I

-- Melissa Majumdar, RD, spokesperson for the Academy of Nutrition and Dietetics, Atlanta, GA
+- Melissa Majumdar, RD, spokesperson for the Academy of Nutrition and Dietetics, Atlanta, Georgia

-- Ginger Hultin, RD, spokesperson for the Academy of Nutrition and Dietetics, Seattle, WA
+- Ginger Hultin, RD, spokesperson for the Academy of Nutrition and Dietetics, Seattle, Washington